 When asked if an explanation was given to the student on why CUPD would not release the footage, C.W. said she was told that the department did not want to give over evidence had the case gone forward legally.
 According to C.W., CUPD did not want the footage to be seen by the accused and thus used in their defense.

 “It was just incredibly frustrating,” C.W. continued.
 “It felt like I had started this process and was told that it was about my voice and my cooperation but it was completely out of my control.
 Anything that I pushed for went unheard.”

 Ultimately, the accused was found not responsible by CU of any sexual misconduct.
 Due to this, CUPD never pushed the case to a trial.

 After the final report, a no-contact order was put in place between the victim and the accused, which C.W. says was violated after the accused came to one of her sorority events.
 The accused was found guilty of violating this order and had to attend a 30-minute seminar about violating no-contact orders.

 C.W. said she feels that CU took details of the case that never should have been considered.
 C.W. says that on the night of her assault she had been carrying a bundle of clothes from a party she was leaving.
-According to C.W., the university said she had later set these clothes down and that that was a form of consent.
+According to C.W., the university said she had later set these clothes down which was “a form of consent.”
 This was one of the reasons as to why the accused was not found guilty.